What did you learn through traveling?

 What was your favorite trip?

-“I think my favorite trip itinerary was: Switzerland, Italy, Austria, Lichtenstein, France, Germany and Greece a few years ago because I like being in the Mediterranean and close to the sea.
+“I think my favorite trip itinerary was: Switzerland, Italy, Austria, Lichtenstein, France, Germany, England and Greece a few years ago because I like being in the Mediterranean and close to the sea.
 Greece is my favorite country and that was our last stop on this trip.”

 What was the most exotic trip you’ve taken?